 Published in the European Journal of Cardiovascular Prevention & Rehabilitation; 0(00) 1–15; Epub 2011 January 4thDOI: 10.1177/1741826711398179

 Authors: J Lekakis, P Abraham, A Balbarini, A Blann, C M Boulanger, J Cockcroft, F Cosentino, J Deanfield, A Gallino, I Ikonomidis, D Kremastinos, U Landmesser, A Protogerou, C Stefanadis, D Tousoulis, G Vassalli, H Vink, N Werner, I Wilkinson and CVlachopoulos.

 Summary: This paper presents in vivo and ex vivo methods for evaluating endothelial function with special focus on more recent ones.
-Insights and practical informations on the theoretical basis, methodological aspects and clinical application in various disease states are discussed.
-The ability of these methods to detect endothelial dysfunction before overt cardiovascular disease manifests make them attractive clinical tools for prevention.
+Insights and practical information on the theoretical basis, methodological aspects and clinical application in various disease states are discussed.
+The ability of these methods to detect endothelial dysfunction before the overt cardiovascular disease manifests make them attractive clinical tools for prevention.

 © 2017 European Society of Cardiology.
 All rights reserved